Common Concern

 Visible Blood Should Not Be Ignored

 One episode of painless visible blood in the urine should never be ignored, even if it completely resolves.
-I sometimes tell patients this may have been their "one and only warning shot."
+I sometimes tell patients it may be the only early warning sign they receive.

-I have seen patients with advanced bladder cancer who later remembered one isolated episode of visible blood months or years earlier that was never evaluated.
+Some patients diagnosed with advanced bladder cancer later remember one isolated episode of visible blood months or years earlier that was never evaluated.
 That does not mean visible blood always means cancer.
 It means the symptom deserves respect.

 How Risk Guides the Workup